SourcePot/datapool/README.md

 ![Home app](/assets/img/datapool.png "Home app")

 # Get Started
 You need to host the web application through a web server or local host (e.g. your personal computer).
-The server can be set up on a Linux, UNIX, MS Windows systems, etc.
+The server can be set up on a wide range of systems such as Linux, UNIX, MS Windows.

 ## Requirements
 This software is designed to run on a web server, i.e. the user interface is the web browser.

 The web application requires:
-1. a **server** (e.g. Apache, nginx installed on a web server or local computer),
+1. a **server** software (e.g. Apache, nginx installed on a web server or local computer),
 2. **PHP 8+** and
 3. a **database** (and a database user, which will be used by the web application).